Tyrn/wei/the-insider-en.typ

      "But  they  cost  ten  isheviks  a  share even  now!"
 Bemish  exclaimed involuntarily, totally forgetting a vodka crock.

-     The peasants swung their heads nervously, listening to two bums talking
-- they were clearly speaking some thief's argot - the peasants couldn't make a single word  out!
+     The peasants swung their heads nervously, listening to two bums talking---they were clearly speaking some thief's argot---the peasants couldn't make a single word  out!
 Kissur pulled a wad of money  out  of his pants, counted two hundred isheviks and gave them to the older guy.